Nolan Arendse

-Nolan Arendse (born 16 December 1968 from Cape Town) is a former South African professional darts player.
+Nolan Arendse (born 16 December 1968) is a former South African professional darts player.

 Career

 Arendse failed to qualify for the 2008 and 2010 PDC World Darts Championships.
-In 2010 he was diagnosed with a hypo-thyroid which forced him to give up darts for 18 months due to being partly paralysed.
+In 2010 he was diagnosed with a hypothyroidism which forced him to give up darts for 18 months due to being partly paralysed.
 Two of his vertebrae were then crushed in a car accident after which Arendse had to wear a body brace for six months.
 Soon afterwards he suffered a heart attack.

 Arendse lost in the final of the 2013 SAPDO 501 Double Away to Charles Losper.
 He won the 2014 South African Masters by beating Devon Petersen 9–5 to qualify for the 2015 PDC World Darts Championship.
 Arendse needed two doctors' letters to get his daily medicine through customs at Heathrow Airport.
 After defeating Alex Hon in the preliminary round, he lost 3–0 in sets in the first round to Brendan Dolan without picking up a leg.
 In January 2015, he played in the PDC Qualifying School but a single last 32 appearance out of the four days was not enough to earn him a tour card.
 He has not played in an event since.